 - Our research priorities include cancer pain, involvement of the immune system in pain, and the interaction of stress and pain.
 For a more complete description of our interests please see the Research Directions page.

-Consoritum co-directors Jelena Janjic (Division of Pharmaceutical Sciences) and John Pollock (Department of Biological Sciences) will be co-chairing a symposium at the 2014 McGowen Institute Retreat entitled "Chronic pain and neuroinflammation."
-The session includes seminars by Janjic, Pollock, Gerald Gebhart Ph.D.
+Consoritum co-directors Jelena Janjic (Division of Pharmaceutical Sciences) and John Pollock (Department of Biological Sciences) co-chaired a symposium at the 2014 McGowen Institute Retreat entitled "Chronic pain and neuroinflammation."
+The session included seminars by Janjic, Pollock, Gerald Gebhart Ph.D.
 (University of Pittsburgh), and Yoram Vodovotz Ph.D.
 (University of Pittsburgh).

 Consoritum member Ben Kolber (Department of Biological Sciences) has been highlighted in the "Member Spotlight" section of the American Pain Society's monthly E-newsletter.